benc/debian-vagrant/README.md

 * [PhantomJS](http://phantomjs.org/)
 * [Passenger](https://www.phusionpassenger.com/) with ruby and node.js preconfigured, running an etcd 'passenger' instance.
 * [Ghost](https://ghost.org/) with the [N-Coded](https://github.com/polygonix/N-Coded) theme

+## Docker

+* Dockerfiles aren't pushed to the central docker index, they are built and kept on the machine.
+* Every running Docker container has an etcd instance running.
+* Docker containers are linked using [etcd cluster discovery](https://coreos.com/docs/cluster-management/setup/etcd-cluster-discovery/).

 ## Vagrant